Sciatica Treatment in Chennai

 How long does it take to recover from sciatica with physiotherapy?

 Recovery time varies depending on the cause and severity of your sciatica.
-Many patients experience significant relief within 2-4 weeks of consistent physiotherapy.
+Many patients experience improvement within 2-4 weeks of consistent physiotherapy.
 More severe or chronic cases may take 6-12 weeks for substantial improvement.
 We'll provide a more specific timeline after your initial assessment and monitor your progress throughout treatment.

 Can sciatica go away on its own?